Linths/TrainVideo/README.md

 _Visualizing the training process of a convolutional neural network over time._

-This tool is extensively discussed in our paper "Neural Networks for Non-Experts: Intuitively Visualising the Training Process Over Time".
+This tool is extensively discussed in our paper "Neural Networks for Non-Experts: Intuitively Visualising the Training Process Over Time" (Michelle Peters & Lindsay Kempen, 2019).

 ## Run instructions
 Python 3.7 is advised.
 Several libraries are necessary, such as Pytorch (neural network) and OpenCV (video making).